dagster-io/dagster/docs/docs-beta/docs/guides/metadata.md

 </TabItem>
 <TabItem value="dagster-open-source" label="OSS">

-If you aren't using Dagster+, you can annotate your assets with code references to source control, but it requires a little more manual mapping:
+If you aren't using Dagster+, you can annotate your assets with code references to source control, but it requires manual mapping:

 <CodeExample filePath="guides/data-modeling/metadata/oss-references.py" language="python" />